logicmonitor/lm-logs-azure/vm-config/ama-windows-deployment.md

 # Install AMA on each VM
-for vmName in "${vmNames[@]}"; do echo "Checking if AMA is installed on $vmName..." if az vm extension show \
+for vmName in "${vmNames[@]}"; do log_info "Checking if AMA is installed on $vmName..." if az vm extension show \
     --vm-name "$vmName" \
     --resource-group "$resourceGroup" \
     --name "AzureMonitorWindowsAgent" \
     --only-show-errors &>/dev/null; then

-    echo "AMA already installed on $vmName" else
+    log_info "AMA already installed on $vmName" else
-    echo "Installing AMA on $vmName..."
+    log_info "Installing AMA on $vmName..."
     az vm extension set \
       --vm-name "$vmName" \
       --resource-group "$resourceGroup" \